openstack-archive/congress-specs/specs/kilo/dse-control-bus.rst

 broadcasts are inefficient, and complicate debugging.

-Instead of using the exiting broadcast-based discovery mechanism, nodes on the DSE should publish events on a well-known "collections registry,” that every node subscribes to.
+Instead of using the exiting broadcast-based discovery mechanism, nodes on the DSE should publish events on a well-known "collections registry," that every node subscribes to.